SoftwareGuy/Ignorance/README.md

 - **If you own a copy of Population One, congrats.** That game uses Ignorance as its primary network transport layer.
 It also earns its spot into the first major game that is using Ignorance.

-Ignorance was used in a "Vinesauce is Hope" walking simulation demo which had multiple server instances running with over 300 CCU each.
-[Video clips available here.](https://clips.twitch.tv/UglyColdbloodedAlfalfaAllenHuhu)
+- Ignorance was used in a "Vinesauce is Hope" walking simulation demo which had multiple server instances running with over 300 CCU each.
+[Video clips available here](https://clips.twitch.tv/UglyColdbloodedAlfalfaAllenHuhu).

 What devices are supported?
 ------------

+**IMPORTANT:** Ignorance does not support building for x86 (32bit) targets.
+Majority of devices come with 64bit operating systems now.

+The native library, ENet, does not support 32bit targets on desktop.
+To work around this, build your Unity project and target **x86_64** in the Unity Build Settings window.
+There are a lot of other benefits to be using a 64bit runtime as well.

+If you cannot build for 64bit, open a support ticket.

+**Supported platforms, out of the box:**

 - 64Bit Desktop Platforms (Windows, Mac, Linux), Android and iOS (ARMv7/ARM64).

 - Android-powered VR devices

 - If ENet native can run on it and it's supported by Unity, you're good with Ignorance.

+**Other platforms that require some extra work:**

+- Consoles, like the Nintendo Switch, PlayStation 4 and PlayStation 5.
+I do not have development clearance to build the native library for these platforms, so they require additional work to get functioning.

 For more info, see the FAQ.